maciejczyzewski/airtrash/README.md

 ### 2: using [@electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) for packing things

-Goal: bulding our `.dmg` file with everything packed up
+Our next goal will be to build `.dmg` and `.app` files with everything packed up.

 1. Run: `$ yarn add electron-builder --dev`